 Find out why Yomojo's family bundle discounts combined with its parental control features make the telco our top pick for the best value family provider in our Yomojo mobile review below.

-If you’re looking at Yomojo plans, chances are you are searching for a budget plan for your kids.
-All Yomojo plans come with unlimited calls and text except its $9.90 plan, so it’s the data inclusions that really separate what tier of plan you’re looking at.
+If you’re looking at Yomojo plans, chances are you are searching for a cheap mobile plan for your kids or family plans.
+All Yomojo plans come with unlimited calls and text except its $9.90 plan, so it's the data inclusions that really separate what tier of plan you’re looking at.

 For kids and teenagers, most of their usage will probably be on WiFi - with the majority of their time at home and school (where hopefully they aren’t on their phone), so you don’t need to break the bank too much to get them enough data.